jsong022/minesweeper/README.md

 ## Minesweeper

 ### Introduction
-My own version of the classic Minesweeper game
+My own versions of the classic Minesweeper game.
+2 versions both written with Python 3.6.3.

+### File Descriptions
+- minesweeper.py - runs a command line interface version
+- minesweeperGUI.py - runs a Minesweeper game with a GUI built with tkinter

-### Instructions
+### Instructions for Command Line version
 - Game will first prompt for the minefield dimensions and the total number of mines
 	- input format should be "R C M" where R, C, and M are integers separated by a space
 		- R = # of rows i.e. board height